helderscrolls/yeet/README.md

 `docker-compose up`

-:warning: For the API to run smoothly please turn off any instance of MongoDB (or any server really) running on port 27017. :warning:
+:warning: For the API to run smoothly please turn off any instance of MongoDB (or any server really) running on port 27017.:warning:

 The NestJS Project will run on `localhost:3000`